 Palena Neale

-Palena Neale has over 20 years of experience working with UN, NGO, government, private sector and academic partners, on sexual and reproductive health, HIV and AIDS, gender, women’s empowerment and leadership development in Africa, Asia, Europe and North America.
+Palena Neale has over 20 years of experience working with a wide array of partners – UN, NGOs, government, private sector and academia – on sexual and reproductive health, HIV and AIDS, gender, women’s empowerment and leadership development in Africa, Asia, Europe and North America.
 She is highly experienced in the design, delivery and evaluation of capacity-building interventions in leadership and management.

 Palena speaks English and French.
 She is a regular contributor for Forbes and Harvard Business Review and is a featured guest on numerous podcasts.